Board of Directors

-Daniel Matross, PhD, has joined CREO on a part time basis as our Senior Director, Strategic Programs.
-Based in Silicon Valley, Daniel will lead CREO’s programmatic activities, educational content development and key partnerships.
-Dan specializes in bringing strategy, innovation and quantitative tools to effectively deliver programs and consulting services in the energy and environmental field.
-He has over a decade of technical and business development experience in energy, climate, carbon and sustainability.
-Dan most recently worked for the Government of Canada, providing analysis and support to energy and environmental technology companies.
-Prior to this role, Dan provided strategic climate and energy expertise at KEMA Inc. (now part of DNV GL), a global energy consulting firm, and led all scientific work and carbon market operations at Cooler, Inc., a start-up with innovative technology to calculate carbon footprints from financial information.
-Dan began his career as a research scientist at Harvard University and the University of California Berkeley, authoring and co-authoring numerous articles in the primary scientific literature.
+Daniel Matross, PhD, is Senior Director of Research and Strategy responsible for overseeing CREO’s research program and managing strategy work.
+CREO’s diverse and active research program spans from topical analyses in energy, food/ag, water, and mobility to novel ways of analyzing networks to studies on the practice of sustainable investing.
+Dan joined CREO in 2017 and brings fifteen years of technical and business development experience in energy, climate, carbon and sustainability.
+Prior to this joining CREO, Dan led energy and environment programs in California and Hawaii for the Government of Canada, provided strategic climate and energy expertise at KEMA Inc. (now part of DNV GL), a global energy consulting firm, and led all scientific work and carbon market operations at Cooler, Inc., a start-up with innovative technology to calculate carbon footprints from financial information.
+Dan began his career as a research scientist, authoring and co-authoring numerous articles in the primary scientific literature.
 As an accomplished speaker and writer, Dan is talented in making highly technical concepts accessible to a broad cross-section of audiences.
 Dan holds a Ph.D. in atmospheric science from Harvard University, and a B.S. in chemistry from Stanford University.
+He is based in Silicon Valley.